 - G. Additional Record Keeping Requirements Specific to Biosolids. - 1.
 Unless otherwise required by the Director, the permittee is not required to keep records on compost products if the permittee prepared them from biosolids that meet the limits in Table 3 (Part III.B.1), the Class A pathogen requirements in Part III.B.2 and the vector attraction reduction requirements in Part III.B.3.
 The Director may notify the permittee that additional record keeping is required if it is determined to be significant to protecting public health and the environment. - 2.
 The permittee is required to keep the following information for at least 5 years: - a.
-Concentration of each heavy metal in Table 3 (Part III.B.1). - b.
+Concentration of each heavy metal in Table 3 (Part III.B.
+1). - b.
 A description of how the pathogen reduction requirements in Part III.B.2 were met. - c.
-A description of how the vector attraction reduction requirements in Part III.B.3 were met.
+A description of how the vector attraction reduction requirements in Part III.B.3 were met. - d.
+A description of how the management practices in Part III.C were met (if necessary).

-‡ Starting January 1, 2017 monitoring results must be submitted using NetDMR unless the permittee has successfully petitioned for an exception.
-Annual Biosolids Reports should also be submitted through this system.
+^{††} Starting January 1, 2017 monitoring results must be submitted using NetDMR unless the permittee has successfully petitioned for an exception.
+Annual Biosolids Reports may also be submitted through this system.